oracle-devrel/langchain-oci-genai/README.md

 ### Example 2: Simple Generative AI Web Application with Input

-In this simple Generative AI Application, we will just take input prompt and display AI result.
+In this simple Generative AI Application, we will just take input prompt and display AI result:

 ![][22]

 [22]: images/1712895931279.jpg

-Download [quickstart.py][23] and run the code.
+Download [quickstart.py][23] and run the code:

 [23]: https://github.com/oracle-devrel/langchain-oci-genai/tree/main/assets/GenAI

-Run the code from your laptop or desktop command prompt
+Run the code from your laptop or desktop command prompt:

 ```console
 $ streamlit run quickstart.py